AbeerHabib/Task12_Ultrasonic_sensor_simulation/README.md

-# Ultrasonic_sensor_simulation
+## Triggering servo motors and led using ultrasonic sensor

-I designed an electronic circuit to control the reception robot, the robot aims to interacts with the user so that it welcomes him by moving its hands and interacting through its face, after that the user will chat with the robot (chatbot), at the end the robot asks the user to evaluate his performance.
+I've designed an electronic circuit to control the reception robot, which aims to interact with users by welcoming them through hand movement and facial exxpressions.
+The robot's functionality includes engaging in a chatbot conversation with the user and concluding by requesting an evaluation of its performance.

 <p align="center"><img src="https://user-images.githubusercontent.com/85819577/127908850-3deb6aae-aef2-4c32-b79a-c398627af06c.png" width="350" height="250" /></p>

-This electrical circuit enables the robot to sense the presence of a human at a distance of 100 cm or less, if it senses the presence of a human, the robot's screen will turn on and the robot will move its hands in a certain movement.

-In other words, the ultrasonic sensor senses someone at a distance of 100 cm or less than then it gives a signal to the servo motors to move with a certain movement, and also gives a signal to the bluetooth module to send a bluetooth message to turn on the screen.
+The electrical circuit I developed enables the robot to detect the presence of a human within a distance of 100 cm or less.
+When a human is detected, the robot's screen turns on, and its hands perform a specific movement.
+This is achieved using an ultrasonic sensor that senses the proximity of a person within the specified range.
+Upon detection, the sensor sends a signal to the servo motors to execute a predetermined movement.
+Additionally, a signal is sent to the Bluetooth module to transmit a Bluetooth message, which activates the robot's screen.

 # circuit components: